-Greater acceptance of bitcoin as a form of currency goes some way to satisfying the crypto’s ultimate goal of being the world’s currency.
-The increasing popularity also makes it easier for you if you’re holding a position and wondering how to change bitcoin to cash.
+The increasing popularity also makes it easier for you if you’re holding a position and wondering how to convert bitcoin to cash.
 Whether you think a recent bull run has run its course, or just need to liquidate some of your position, there are now a range of convenient ways to turn bitcoin to cash.
 With this in mind, this article will cover:

 The first step in the process of cashing out bitcoin is establishing how and where your hold your position.
 There are likely to be two ways.